hakeem235/Plan-surfing/README.md

  ## Weather Section

-   The "Weather" section will show current city and the description of the weather based on input.
-When you click on the weather, you will see more detailed description including temperature, humidity, wind Speed, 5-day forecast, and the map.
-Map will show the location based on the registered information or the location of the city that user searched for.
+   The "Weather" section will show wethaer for default city, which is Ottawa on the main page.
+When you click on the weather, you will be presenting with input option to search for any city, you will see detailed description including temperature, humidity, wind Speed, 5-day forecast, and the map.
+Map will show the location based on the city that user searched for.
 User can choose another sections while staying in the “Weather” section by clicking on desired topic.